This blog may contain affiliate links. Read our disclosure policy for more info.

 For up to date Australian School holiday dates click here.

-Getting in and out of Queenstown
+Getting in and out of Queenstown, New Zealand

 Another great thing is that Queenstown airport is actually an international airport.
-This means there are plenty of direct flights from larger airports like Sydney (a common layover for people flying from the US).
+This means there are plenty of direct flights from larger airports like Sydney (a common layover for people flying from the USA).

 The best place to look for flights to Queenstown is on Skyscanner.
 However, if you’re not into those large third-party sites another really good company is Kiwi.com.